UniversalDevicesInc-PG3/udi-poly-notification/(draft readme WIP).md

   - I may add the ability to add a custom list of messages if necessary
   - To disable the ON or OFF from sending a message, set the message to the first one "(BLANK)" and it will be ignore

+## Deleting Nodes

+When a Notify Node or Pushover Servicer Node is deleted under the Config tab, it WILL NOT be deleted from the NodeServer or the ISY.
+To delete a node, go under NODES on the Nodeserver.
+Here you will see each of your nodes that you have ever created.
+A node can be deleted here by clicking on the X on the upper right of each node description.
+Restart the NodeServer and the nodes will be removed from both the node server and the ISY.

 ## Heartbeat monitoring

 TODO: Add program info here